 Dental implants prevent further tooth loss by supporting nearby teeth.
 By giving the other teeth in your smile something to lean on, they’re less likely to become loose and fall out.
 Teeth that have nothing to lean on begin to tilt toward the open space unless they’re stopped by dental implants.

 Prevent Cavities and Gum Disease

 Missing teeth puts you at higher risk for cavities and gum disease.
 It’s hard to properly brush and floss teeth when they’re leaning toward empty sockets.
-Also keep in mind that the empty sockets where teeth once were can trap food particles, bacteria, and plaque.
+Plus, empty tooth sockets can trap food particles, bacteria, and plaque.
 Most oral health issues (like gum disease) are caused by untreated dental plaque.
 The best way to maintain good oral health is to replace missing teeth and practice good oral hygiene.

 Prevent Bone Loss in Jaw

 Unlike other tooth replacement options, a dental implant acts much like a natural tooth root to stimulate jawbone tissue.
 Your jawbone needs pressure from tooth roots to stay healthy.
 Otherwise, your jawbone will start to deteriorate and could even lead to facial collapse.